 Developing a Social Media Communications Plan

-Developing a social media plan as part of your organization’s incident management communication plan allows direct engagement with the public, allowing emergency managers a method to bypass the traditional unidirectional pathway of information from the media to the public.
-Effective use of social media can improve the efficiency of information dispersal and prevent potential misrepresentation of information due to the information being posted directly from the source but should be well thought out before an emergency or incident.
+Developing a social media plan as part of your organization’s incident management communication plan enables direct engagement with the public.
+It gives emergency managers a way to bypass the traditional unidirectional pathway of information from the media to the public.
+Effective use of social media can improve the efficiency of information dissemination and prevent potential misrepresentation by posting directly from the source, but it should be well thought out before an emergency or incident.

 While the use of social media as a communication tool during incident management is increasing, social media was not “specifically designed to support emergency response” and crisis communication; thus, there are several potential challenges to consider prior to using social media as an incident communications tool.
 Challenges associated with the use of social media include messages containing critical information getting lost in the multitude of social media messages, the spread of false information, conflicting messaging from stakeholders, and the communication method’s reliance on cell service and internet access.